Is Depression Genetic? Understanding Biology And Mental Health

 Most diseases are multifactorial.
 These cannot be traced back to a single gene and are caused by multiple gene mutations in addition to environmental factors.
 These illnesses are the ones for which it can be challenging to find a cause or treatment that works for each individual.
 They include cancer, diabetes, and cardiovascular disease.

-Depression and other mental illnesses may be multifactorial.
-For this reason, there isn't one single depression gene.
-Researchers are still looking to find which genes are responsible for depression, as they may differ for different people.
+Depression and other mental illnesses like bipolar disorder may be multifactorial.
+There isn't one single depression gene.
+Researchers are still trying to find out which genes are responsible for depression.
+Depression-related genes may differ for different people, too.
 Further research is required into which genetic factors interact with the environment to lead to depression.

 Inheriting genes